andreamoleri/DataArchitecture/README.md

   [dml_statement; ...]
 APPLY BATCH;
 ```
-- **LWT**: they can be used for operations that require strong consistency.
+- **LWT:** they can be used for operations that require strong consistency.
 You perform an LTW when using the IF command for conditionals and CAS (Compare and Set).
 These commands are primarily added to INSERT and SELECT operations.
 LWTs guarantee serializable isolation but can have a performance cost.

 Especially the last 2 structures/operations will be explored in depth in the specific chapter.